Le Tonkinois Varnish

 My Eberspacher heater has stopped working, is it the ECU?

-Unfortunately our crystal ball does not work very well these days, it is probably getting old, just like me!
+Unfortunately my crystal ball does not work very well these days, it is probably getting old, just like me!
 There are many reasons Eberspacher heaters fail to fire up.
 It might be the ECU is faulty but more often it can be due to many other causes.
 Eliminate these first as a new ECU is extremely expensive.
 See our faults page for guidance and diagnosis.

 What fuel is best?